-- On January 31, 2022, the Company announced its board of directors had approved the granting of 450,000 incentive stock options ("Options") under the Company's stock option plan, to the Company's Vice-President of Exploration and to a geological consultant of the Company.
+On January 31, 2022, the Company announced its board of directors had approved the granting of 450,000 incentive stock options ("Options") under the Company's stock option plan, to the Company's Vice-President of Exploration and to a geological consultant of the Company.
 The Options may be exercised to acquire up to an aggregate of 450,000 Common Shares of the Company at a price of \$5.38 per Common Share.
-All of the Options are exercisable for a period of 5 years from the date of issuance, with 1/3 of the Options vesting on the grant date, 1/3 vesting on the one year anniversary of the grant date, and 1/3 vesting on the two year anniversary of the grant date. - On March 28, 2022, the Company announced its board of directors had approved the granting of an aggregate of 325,000 Options under the Company's stock option plan to the Company's Chief Executive Officer, Executive Chairman, and members of the Board.
+All of the Options are exercisable for a period of 5 years from the date of issuance, with 1/3 of the Options vesting on the grant date, 1/3 vesting on the one year anniversary of the grant date, and 1/3 vesting on the two year anniversary of the grant date.

+- On March 28, 2022, the Company announced its board of directors had approved the granting of an aggregate of 325,000 Options under the Company's stock option plan to the Company's Chief Executive Officer, Executive Chairman, and members of the Board.
 The Options may be exercised to acquire up to an aggregate of 325,000 Common Shares of the Company at a price of \$6.75 per Common Share.
-All of the Options vest immediately and are exercisable for a period of 5 years from the date of issuance. - Exercise of Options and Common Share Purchase Warrants.
-During the six months ended June 30, 2022, 20,000 stock options and 6,823,844 warrants with exercise prices ranging from \$0.50 to \$4.25 per share were exercised for gross proceeds of \$16,000 and \$15,795,379, respectively. - Graduation to TSX and Appointment of Director.
+All of the Options vest immediately and are exercisable for a period of 5 years from the date of issuance. - Exercise Common Share Purchase Warrants.
+An aggregate of 6,823,844 common share purchase warrants of the Company were exercised for gross proceeds of \$15,795,379. - Graduation to TSX and Appointment of Director.
 On October 13, 2022, Company's Common Shares were delisted from the TSX-V and listed on the TSX.
 In connection with the graduation, the Company announced the appointment to the board of directors of Rosa Maria Grace Rojas Espinoza as a new independent director of the Company.